sanoy07/NHL-backend-task/README.md

 # FastAPI Supabase Application

-This project is a simple FastAPI application that implements user authentication, question retrieval, answer submission, and user statistics using Supabase for data management.
+This project is a simple FastAPI application that implements user authentication, question retrieval, answer submission, and user statistics using MongoDB for data management.

 ## Features